Indoctrination: Military

 The initial psychological preparation of soldiers during training is referred to (non-pejoratively) as indoctrination.

 Information security

 In the field of information security, indoctrination is the initial briefing and instructions given before a person is granted access to secret information.

+Contemporary Examples

+On October 2025, media outlets reported that Rabbi Shalom Ber Sorotzkin, head of the Ateret Shlomo network of yeshivas in Israel, led thousands of underaged students in a demonstration outside Military Prison to protest the arrest of a yeshiva student who refused conscription.
+The children were seated wearing yellow symbols associated with Israeli hostages held in Gaza.
+Critics from Hostage and Missing Families Forum described the event as the use of minors for political or ideological messaging.